jakub-m/phantomcurl/README.md

     timestamps      - [start, end], seconds
-    version         - version of the JS script command_line    - command line arguments passed to the JS
+    version         - version of the JS script command_line    - command line arguments passed to the JS frames          - IFrames found on the page. `frames` can contain other frames recursively

 IFrames inspection